 Enrollment.

 It’s important that your family makes an informed decision about joining AONA for the school year.
-Once an application form is submitted, the director will set up a Zoom meeting with the parent(s).
+Once an application form and application fee are submitted, the director will set up a Zoom meeting with the parent(s).
 During this time, the director will be able to answer any questions you may have about the program and work with you to determine if this could be a favorable type of learning environment for your child.
-If forest school seems like a possible fit, your child will need to attend a trial day as our guest, experiencing what it’s like to be in an outdoor classroom.
-This allows the teacher to observe your child as a learner and will give valuable feedback on whether placement in our program would be a good fit for all involved.
+If forest school seems like a possible fit, your family will be invited out to tour our learning space.

 Once the offer of enrollment is sent and the $200 Enrollment Fee is made, your child’s spot in our program is secured.